Rehearsal for London torch relay amid words of comfort

-LONDON (Reuters) - London 2012 organisers, who will stage a dress rehearsal for the Olympic torch relay on Friday, received comforting reassurance from a previous host city over fears of protests.
+LONDON (Reuters) - London 2012 organizers, who will stage a dress rehearsal for the Olympic torch relay on Friday, received comforting reassurance from a previous host city over fears of protests.

 The torches, which will be unlit, will travel by train, road and boat between Leicester and Peterborough in central England.